FlavScents AInsights Entry: Furfuryl Alcohol (CAS: 98-00-0)

 3. Natural Occurrence & Formation

-Furfuryl alcohol naturally occurs in a variety of foods, particularly those subjected to heat processing, such as coffee, roasted nuts, and baked goods.
-It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This compound is also found in the volatile fraction of some fruits and vegetables.
-Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.
+Furfuryl alcohol naturally occurs in a variety of foods, particularly those that undergo thermal processing, such as coffee, roasted nuts, and baked goods.
+It is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
+This reaction is responsible for the development of complex flavors and aromas in cooked foods, making furfuryl alcohol a key component in the flavor profiles of many roasted and baked products.
+Its presence in foods contributes to its designation as a "natural flavor" in certain contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs